Welcome to today's edition of the Rush 24-7 podcast.

 You bet.

-What about the uh the EU?
+What about the EU?

-Can't uh can NATO stand I don't understand what you're saying.
+I don't understand what you're saying.

-What do you what do you mean?
+What do you mean?

-Um I mean the EU.
+Well, I mean the EU.

-Remember when 9-11 happened, a whole bunch of Europeans stood up and cheered, including in Great Britain.
+Remember when 9-11 happened, a whole bunch of Europeans stood up and cheered, including in Great Britain, including in Ireland, including in France.

-Because a lot of people thought, okay, big superpower U.S. got what it deserved.
+A lot of them were standing up and cheering because a lot of people thought, okay, big superpower, U.S. got what it deserved.

 No, there isn't.

-Uh it's it's not what we do.
+It's not what we do.

 Look, appeasers are appeasers.

-Uh Madrid got hit, and look what they did.
+Madrid got hit, and look what they did.

 They cut and run.

-Uh they they they didn't they didn't join us, say, oh, you know what?
+They say, oh, you know what?

-We now know what it feels like, and we're with you, U.S. They cut they elected some guy to got them out of Iraq, and they had another attack after that anyway.
+They elected some guy to get them out of Iraq, and they had another attack after that anyway.

-The Germans probably think they're too far north for Al-Qaeda to be comfortable there.
+The Germans probably think they're too far north for al-Qaeda to be comfortable there.

-Uh our bigness, our president, our power.
+Our bigness, our president, our power.

-Uh I hope I'm wrong.
+I hope I'm wrong.

 I would love to be wrong, but I think I know liberals pretty well, folks.

-And I know how they act, and I know basically they're appeasers.
+And I know basically they're appeasers.

-And the first thing they'll try to do is send a signal to Zarkawi or whoever bin Laden, hey, hey, hey, we we had nothing to do with this.
+And the first thing they'll try to do is send a signal to Zarkawi or whoever bin Laden.

-Remember, we we didn't go to Iraq.
+Remember, we didn't go to Iraq.

-Don't hit us, don't hit us.
+Don't hit us.

 That's how they act.